How can I protect myself and others from coronavirus?

 Is there a vaccine for coronavirus (COVID-19)?

 There’s currently no vaccine for coronavirus.
-Research is being done to develop a vaccine but it will still need to go through human testing and then mass production so is unlikely to be available until the end of 2021.
+Research is being done to develop a vaccine but it will still need to go through human testing and then mass production so is unlikely to be available until some time in 2021.

 Will the flu or pneumonia vaccine protect me from coronavirus?